pingcap/tidb-binlog/CONTRIBUTING.md

 ### Code style

-The coding style suggested by the Golang community is used in DM.
+The coding style suggested by the Golang community is used in TiDB-Binlog.
 See the [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.

-Please follow this style to make DM easy to review, maintain and develop.
+Please follow this style to make TiDB-Binlog easy to review, maintain and develop.

 ### Format of the Commit Message